Adalab/modulo-3-evaluacion-final-TaniaGamGonz/README.md

 ## Tecnologies

--ReactJS
--ReactDOM
+- ReactJS
+- ReactDOM
--PropTypes and PropDefault
+- PropTypes and PropDefault
--Components in React
+- Components in React
--Html5
--Sass
+- Html5
+- Sass
--Request to the API managed by Fetch and promises -UseStates and UseEffect
+- Request to the API managed by Fetch and promises
+- UseStates and UseEffect

 ## Deployment